Mgomez-01/mcpoke-server/README.md

 npm run debug
 ```

-This will start the server with Node.js inspector enabled.
+This will start the server with Node.js inspector enabled, allowing you to use Chrome DevTools or Visual Studio Code to debug the server.
+The MCPoke Server also includes a comprehensive debug logging system.

+Detailed debugging documentation is available in [DEBUGGING.md](DEBUGGING.md) including:

+- How to connect debugging tools
+- Understanding the debug logs
+- Common debugging scenarios
+- Advanced debugging techniques

 ## Future Enhancements